Magnolia, Florida

 Magnolia, Florida was a thriving river port town in southern Wakulla County, Florida (until 1843, Leon County, Florida), established in the 1820s and is classified as an "extinct city" by the State Library and Archives of Florida.
-All that remains of the city is the cemetery; the last known burial was in 1859.
+All that remains of the city is the cemetery; the last known burial was in 1883 James French a C.S.A. private that was born in Magnolia town in 1843.
 The cemetery is on land now owned by the St. Joe Paper Company.
 The town was located near the small city of St. Marks, Florida.

 History

 Establishment

 In June 1827, only 6 years after Spain ceded Florida to the United States, four brothers from Maine, John, George, Nathaniel and Weld Hamlin founded the town of Magnolia on the St. Marks river just north of the existing town of St. Marks.
 The Ladd family also married into the Hamlin family and helped settle the new town of Magnolia.
 Their primary purpose was to establish a profitable shipping port for the export of cotton that would be delivered to the port from points north, primarily from the rail terminus in Tallahassee about 20 miles north.
 The Hamlins had relatives in Maine who owned and operated a large textile mill.